GreatJingTJ/matroska-specification/chapters.md

 ### EditionFlagDefault

-It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault Flag` set to true.
-The first `Edition` with both the `EditionFlagDefault Flag` set to true and the `EditionFlagHidden Flag` set to false is the `Default Edition`.
-When all `EditionFlagDefault Flags` are set to false, then the first `Edition` is the `Default Edition`.
+It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault` flag set to true.
+The first `Edition` with both the `EditionFlagDefault` flag set to true and the `EditionFlagHidden` flag set to false is the `Default Edition`.
+When all `EditionFlagDefault` flags are set to false, then the first `Edition` is the `Default Edition`.

 Edition   | FlagHidden | FlagDefault | Edition to play
 ----------|------------|-------------|----------------